marcglasberg/asyncredux.com/flutter/other-packages/using-the-provider-package.md

 # Provider

-How to use Async Redux with the Provider package?
+How to use AsyncRedux with the Provider package?

 Another good alternative to the `StoreConnector` is using the [Provider](https://pub.dev/packages/provider)